TFNP

-In computational complexity theory, the complexity class TFNP is the class of total function problems which can be solved in nondeterministic polynomial time.
+In computational complexity theory, the complexity class TFNP is the class of total function problems that can be solved in nondeterministic polynomial time.
 That is, it is the class of function problems that are guaranteed to have an answer, and this answer can be checked in polynomial time, or equivalently it is the subset of FNP where a solution is guaranteed to exist.
 The abbreviation TFNP stands for "Total Function Nondeterministic Polynomial".

 TFNP contains many natural problems that are of interest to computer scientists.
-These problems include integer factorization, finding a Nash Equilibrium of a game, and searching for local optima.
+These problems include integer factorization, finding a Nash equilibrium of a game, and searching for local optima.
 TFNP is widely conjectured to contain problems that are computationally intractable, and several such problems have been shown to be hard under cryptographic assumptions.
-However, there are no known unconditional intractability results or results showing NP-hardness of TFNP problems.
-TFNP is not believed to have any complete problems.
+However, there are no known unconditional intractability results or results showing TFNP-hardness of TFNP problems.
+In fact, TFNP is believed not to have any complete problems.

 Formal definition

 The class TFNP is formally defined as follows.

-A binary relation P(x,y) is in TFNP if and only if there is a deterministic polynomial time algorithm that can determine whether P(x,y) holds given both x and y, and for every x, there exists a y which is at most polynomially longer than x such that P(x,y) holds.
+A binary relation P(x,y) is in TFNP if and only if there is a deterministic polynomial time algorithm that can determine whether P(x,y) holds given both x and y, and for every x, there exists a y that is at most polynomially longer than x such that P(x,y) holds.

 It was first defined by Megiddo and Papadimitriou in 1989, although TFNP problems and subclasses of TFNP had been defined and studied earlier.